 The State Records Act 2000 requires that State and Local government organisations must transfer records identified as State archives under their control to the State Records Office (SRO) when the archives become 25 years old, unless the organisation’s Recordkeeping Plan states otherwise (State Records Act 2000,.s.32(1)).
 If an archive is not required for current administrative purposes s 32(2) allows for organisations to request transfer of State archives prior to those archives being 25 years old.

-Organisations requesting to transfer archives must give the State Archivist and Executive Director State Records at least 30 days written notice of their intention to transfer s.32(3).
+Organisations requesting to transfer archives must give the Director State Records at least 30 days written notice of their intention to transfer s.32(3).

 Until such time that a transfer can be made, State organisations must keep their archives in accordance with the SRO’s Directions for Keeping State Archives awaiting transfer to the State Archives Collection and SRC Standard 8 - Managing Digital Information.

 The process of preparing archives for transfer to the SRO involves the following steps:

 1. Identify records that are State archives by implementing a disposal program using current

 - Sector disposal authorities,

 When using General Disposal Authorities for State and Local Government records consider whether a restricted access status needs to be applied to the archives being prepared for transfer.
 The State Records Commission has developed a precedent register that outlines a range of record types and their recommended period of restriction.
 Please contact SRO for any further assistance.